Fritz Brupbacher: Biography

-Workers' doctor and social democrat

-In 1901 Brupbacher opened his medical practice at Kasernenstrasse 17 in the Zurich workers' quarter Aussersihl.
-In the same year he married Lydia Petrovna, who after graduating mainly worked as a doctor in Russian villages.
-In his opinion, the misery that Brupbacher got to know as a workers' doctor was the result of alcoholism and having a large number of children.
-With his brochure Children's Blessings – And No End? he campaigned for birth control to improve the lot of working class women.
-This font had a huge echo in the labor movement in the German-speaking countries and had a circulation of 500,000 copies in 20 years.

 In addition to his medical work, he devoted himself to the propaganda of a libertarian socialism in the working class.
 He founded reading circles like Schwänli, gave lectures and published the agitation magazine Junge Schweiz from 1899 to 1900.
-From 1900 to 1904 Brupbacher was a member of the Social Democratic Party of Switzerland in the Zurich City Council.
+From 1900 to 1904 Brupbacher was a member of the Social Democratic Party of Switzerland in the Zürich City Council.
 In 1905, he and his wife visited the Russian anarchist Peter Kropotkin on the island of Jersey, from whose book Mutual Aid he was very impressed.
 There he met James Guillaume and became enthusiastic about French revolutionary syndicalism.
-In the same year he founded the Zurich Antimilitarist League.
+In the same year he founded the Zürich Antimilitarist League.
 In 1907 he took up Vera Figner when she came to the West after 22 years in the Tsar's prison.
 In 1911 he traveled to Russia twice to visit his wife, who suffered from famine and was arrested by the Okhrana and exiled in Mesen.
 Their partnership failed in 1916 because of differing views on the decisive force for the revolutionary process in Europe.
 While Petrovna saw it in the Russian peasantry, Brupbacher held fast to internationalism.

-Political activities

 With his friend Max Tobler, Brupbacher was editor of the monthly Polis from 1906 to 1908.
-He has also contributed to Popular Law, the Outpost, Free Youth, The Revolutionary, The Fighter, La Vie Ouvrière and other French syndicalist newspapers.
+He has also contributed to Volksrecht, the Outpost, Free Youth, The Revolutionary, The Fighter, La Vie Ouvrière and other French syndicalist newspapers.
 From 1908 to 1911 he trained workers in lecturer courses.
-After the Zurich general strike of 1912, Robert Grimm declared to the party: "But now out with Brupbacher".
+After the Zürich general strike of 1912, Robert Grimm declared to the party: "But now out with Brupbacher".
 The attempt to expel him from the Social Democratic Party in 1914 because of his anarchist sympathies was suspended because of the strong resistance of his friends.
 In 1921 he left the party himself to join the newly founded Swiss Communist Party.
 In the same year he and Willi Munzenberg accompanied a food transport of the International Workers Aid (IAH) to the hungry areas of the RSFSR.
 In 1933 Brupbacher, who criticized Stalin for his fight against Trotsky, was expelled from the Communist Party for "completely anti-Marxist anarchist attitudes".